hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 Events generated at fixed-order LO and NLO can be stored in ROOT NTuples that allow arbitrary a posteriori scale and PDF variations, see :ref:`Event output formats`.
-An example for writing and reading in such ROOT NTuples can be found here: :ref:`NTuple production`.
 The internal ROOT Tree has the following Branches:

 ``id``
   Event ID to identify correlated real sub-events.